github-aws-runners/terraform-aws-github-runner/modules/runner-config/ssm-housekeeper/README.md

 The module is an implementation detail of the experimental runner configuration.
 It is composed by `runner-config` and is not intended to be called directly.

+Cleanup requests pages of up to 10 parameters and batch-deletes names older than the configured minimum age before fetching the next page, with a 350 ms delay before each batch.
+It checks the remaining runtime before and after the delay.
+Dry-run mode only reports candidates.
+SDK retries handle retryable failures; exhausted batch failures and invalid parameter names are logged, and cleanup continues with later batches.
+Remaining parameters can be attempted on a later scheduled run.
+Pacing is per invocation, while AWS delete quotas are shared across the account and Region.

+Deploy the Lambda update together with the Terraform IAM policy update: batch deletion requires `ssm:DeleteParameters` on the configured token path.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements